LesiaChaban/gdk-oci-oke-workshop/03-review-code/review-code.md

 This lab reviews the sample Micronaut application code used in the workshop.
 The application source code and build scripts are available for review in VS Code.

-You'll see how easy it is to configure a Micronaut application to send logs to OCI Logging with the GDK.
+You'll see how easy it is to configure a Micronaut application to publish metrics to OCI Monitoring with the GDK.

 Estimated Time: 10 minutes